 Professor Jeremy Pearson, associate medical director at the British Heart Foundation states: “It is good to know that even if you already have a history of cardiovascular disease, adhering to a Mediterranean diet reduces the risk of death.”

-If you would like help or advice from the British Heart Foundation, please click on the link below:
+Finally, if you would like help or advice from the British Heart Foundation, please click on the link below: